HARP and FMERR replacement: the Fannie Mae “High LTV Option” (HIRO) for underwater refinance

 Guidelines for one national mortgage insurer (Genworth) specify that it will continue to insure mortgages, including High-LTV Refinances, that meet Fannie Mae’s guidelines.
 So it appears that mortgage insurers won’t stand in the way of your refinance under these programs.

-Both programs primarily use their automated underwriting software programs to underwrite these refinances, but also indicate that they will accept manual underwriting when warranted — such as for victims of identity theft or those with little-to-no credit history.
+Fannie Mae’s High-LTV Refinance Option uses automated underwriting software to set up most refinances.
+But Fannie also indicates that they will accept manual underwriting when warranted — such as for victims of identity theft or those with little-to-no credit history.